 - Professor of Medical Statistics and Trials Methodology

-I am an NIHR Research Professor, Professor of Medical Statistics and Trials Methodology at the Institute of Psychiatry, Psychology and Neuroscience, and Theme Lead for Trials, Genomics and Prediction at the NIHR Maudsley Biomedical Research Centre.
+I am an NIHR Research Professor, Professor of Medical Statistics and Trials Methodology at the Institute of Psychiatry, Psychology & Neuroscience, and Theme Lead for Trials, Genomics and Prediction at the NIHR Maudsley Biomedical Research Centre.
 I am also Interim Academic Director of the King’s Clinical Trials Unit and heading up one of the new eight NIHR Research Services Support (RSS) hubs delivered by King's.

 Before joining the IoPPN in January 2018, I held a personal Chair at The University of Manchester as Professor of Medical Statistics and was Deputy Director of the Manchester Clinical Trials Unit.